adam-katona/NSGA_2_tutorial/README.md

 # Non dominated Sorting Genetic Algorithm II Tutorial

-This notebook aims to help the reader understand how the NSGA-II algorithm works, and how to implement it. \
+This notebook aims to help the reader understand how the NSGA II algorithm works, and how to implement it. \
-NSGA-II was introduced in the paper: \
+NSGA II was introduced in the paper: \
 A Fast and Elitist Multiobjective Genetic Algorithm: NSGA-II  \
 Kalyanmoy Deb, Associate Member, IEEE, Amrit Pratap, Sameer Agarwal, and T. Meyarivan